smoltcp-rs/smoltcp/README.md

 ### examples/server.rs

-_examples/server.rs_ emulates a network host that can serve requests.
+_examples/server.rs_ emulates a network host that can respond to requests.

 The host is assigned the hardware address `02-00-00-00-00-01` and IPv4 address `192.168.69.1`.